A sort of 'holy grail': Cancer drug developed in Oklahoma to be tested

 OKLAHOMA CITY — The OU Health Stephenson Cancer Center on Wednesday announced a first for the state: a cancer drug, developed entirely in Oklahoma and without the help of a pharmaceutical company, is set to be tested in humans for the first time.

-The drug, dubbed OK-1, is more than 25 years in the making and was created by Dr. Doris Benbrook, a professor in the department of obstetrics and gynecology at the OU College of Medicine.
+The drug, dubbed OK-1, is more than 25 years in the making and was created by Dr. Doris Benbrook, a professor in the department of obstetrics and gynecology at the University of Oklahoma College of Medicine.

 "This drug is not available anywhere else in the world right now," Benbrook said.
 "We believe it has tremendous potential for treating cancer without causing toxic side effects.”